pcanwar/LendingNFTs/README.md

                 { name: 'paymentContract', type: 'address'},
                 // erc20 address
                 { name: 'offeredTime', type: 'uint256'},
-                // offeredTime is a timestamp that should be in the future { name: 'loanAmount', type: 'uint256'},
+                // offeredTime is a timestamp that should be in the future, otherwise this sig will be expired.
+                { name: 'loanAmount', type: 'uint256'},
                 // Begining Balance
                 { name: 'loanCost', type: 'uint256'},